sedatbilece/Hoaxify-Frontend/README.md

 # Hoaxify App
 Hoaxify is a social media app that allows users to share hoaxes.
 It is a full-stack application that uses Spring Boot for the backend and React for the frontend.
 It is a project that I created while learning Spring Boot and React.
-It is a work in progress and I will be adding more features to it in the future.

 ## Features
 - User registration